IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   ~> **Note**
     `action` allows to start, stop and reboot the instance and it is not recommended to manage the instance from terraform and other clients (UI/CLI) simultaneously, as it would cause unknown behaviour. `start` action can be performed only when the instance is in `stopped` state. `stop` and `reboot` actions can be performed only when the instance is in `running` state.
 It is also recommended to remove the `action` configuration from terraform once it is applied succesfully, to avoid instability in the terraform configuration later.
 - `auto_delete_volume`- (Optional, Bool) If set to **true**, automatically deletes the volumes that are attached to an instance. **Note** Setting this argument can bring some inconsistency in the volume resource, as the volumes is destroyed along with instances.
+- `availability` - (Optional, List) The availability for this virtual server instance. **Note:** Spot instances are available only to accounts that have been granted special approval.
+Contact IBM Support if you are interested in using spot instances.
+  Nested schema for **availability**:
+	- `class` - (Optional, String) The availability class for the virtual server instance.- `spot`: The virtual server instance may be preempted.- `standard`: The virtual server instance will not be preempted.See [virtual server instance availability class](https://cloud.ibm.com/docs/vpc?topic=vpc-spot-instances-virtual-servers) for details.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+Allowable values are: `spot`, `standard`. **Note:** To change the availability class, the instance status must be stopping or stopped.
+- `availability_policy` - (Optional, List) The availability policy for this virtual server instance.
+  Nested schema for **availability_policy**:
+	- `host_failure` - (Optional, String) The action to perform if the compute host experiences a failure:- `restart`: Restart the virtual server instance- `stop`: Leave the virtual server instance stopped.
+See [handling host failures](https://cloud.ibm.com/docs/vpc?topic=vpc-host-failure-recovery-policies) for details.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+Allowable values are: `restart`, `stop`.
+	- `preemption` - (Optional, String) The action to perform if the virtual server instance is preempted:- `delete`: Delete the virtual server instance- `stop`: Leave the virtual server instance stopped.
+See [virtual server instance preemption](https://cloud.ibm.com/docs/vpc?topic=vpc-spot-instances-virtual-servers#spot-instances-preemption) for details.The enumerated values for this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+Allowable values are: `delete`, `stop`.

+	-> **Note:** The `preemption` property is only applicable when availability class is set to `spot`.
+Setting preemption on a standard instance will result in an error.
-- `availability_policy_host_failure` - (Optional, String) The availability policy to use for this virtual server instance.
+- `availability_policy_host_failure` - (Deprecated, Optional, String) The availability policy to use for this virtual server instance.
 The action to perform if the compute host experiences a failure.
 Supported values are `restart` and `stop`.
+Use availability_policy.0.host_failure instead.
+Existing configurations can continue using this attribute, switching attributes with the same value will not trigger replacement.
 - `boot_volume`  (Optional, List) A list of boot volumes for an instance.

   Nested scheme for `boot_volume`: